Leona0616/Web-scraping/README.md

 # Web-scraping
-A series application of web-scraping
+A series applications of web-scraping